phil-gg/vhedia-head-unit/README.md

     tar -cJf M-series-20240924.tar.xz 8667.bin 8667.upd
     ```

+  - The firmware here was uploaded as follows (example command for release 2):
+    ```
+    GH_DEBUG=api gh release upload Junsun-firmware-v19-unmodified v19_20250414_8667Q-Junsun-UI03-car-model-1280x720.tar.xz -R "phil-gg/vhedia-head-unit" --clobber
+    ```

   - Unpack with (example command for release 1):
     ```
     tar -xf M-series-20240924.tar.xz
     ```

-  - As is typical for Android firmware packages, `8667.upd` is a text file containing only the md5sum of `8667.bin` (the firmware itself)
+  - As is typical for (older) Android firmware packages, `8667.upd` is a text file containing only the md5sum of `8667.bin` (the firmware itself)

   - Load both the upd file and the bin file onto the root of a FAT32 formatted USB drive, and plug into a port on your head unit
       - If the firmware upgrade process does not start automatically, try: -